This article will cover the following frequently asked analytics questions:

 Can Turtl block or filter certain IP addresses from the analytics?

-Turtl can block analytics data for certain IPs.
-This means that the data is not tracked or recorded anywhere in our system for the time during which IPs are blocked.
+Turtl can block analytics data for certain IPs or CIDR IP groups.
+This means that the data from blocked IPs is not displayed on the dashboard for the time during which IPs are blocked.
 By blocking IPs, we also filter the analytics data that was generated by the same IPs before they were blocked.
+The maximum number of IPs that can be blocked is 525,000.

-Please turn to support@turtl.co or your customer success manager with a list of IPs you wish to block and they will arrange it for you.
+Please turn to support@turtl.co with a list of IPs you wish to block and they will arrange it for you.

 If I unblock certain IP addresses, will I be able to retrieve the analytics data?

-I have completed a sign-up form on Turtl / engaged with the Doc.
+I have engaged with the Doc.
 Why is my IP not showing in Reads raw data download?

 Does Turtl collect analytics from logged-in in Turtl users?